Section 199A QBI Extension After 2025: OBBBA Changes, 2026 Thresholds, and Planning

 Notably not SSTBs: engineering, architecture, real estate management, manufacturing, restaurants, retail, software development, most service businesses outside the listed categories.

-Above the Threshold: SSTB Owners Get No Deduction
+Above the Phase-In Range: SSTB Owners May Lose the Deduction

-For SSTB owners with taxable income above the upper threshold, the §199A deduction is completely eliminated.
-A high-earning attorney, doctor, or financial advisor receives zero QBI deduction.
+For SSTB owners with taxable income above the full phase-in range, the §199A deduction can be eliminated for that SSTB.
+A high-earning attorney, doctor, accountant, consultant, or financial advisor needs to model whether taxable income is below, within, or above the applicable range.

 For SSTB owners in the phase-in range, the deduction phases out proportionally — partial benefit available but reduced by the SSTB factor.